Y79S84M/fresh-macos-install/README.md

     - iTerm2
     - Git
-    - Vcprompt, this displays the name of the branch I'm in, directly in the terminal
+    - Vcprompt, this displays the name of the git branch I'm in, directly in the terminal
     - Vim, when I'm bored
     - Emacs, when I'm extra bored
     - Php